cli1980/cli1980.github.io/_posts/2021-04-27-python-multi-threading-is-NOT-in-parallel-execution.md

 Are there any solutions to overcome the problems caused by GIL?
 Possibly.
 - To use [the Python Multi-Processing Package](https://docs.python.org/3/library/multiprocessing.html) for your CPU bound programs and be prepared for the issues caused by [pickling](https://docs.python.org/3/library/pickle.html)
 - Try alternative Python implementations such as [PyPy](https://doc.pypy.org/en/latest/index.html), however keep in mind that not all your dependent packages will be supported there.
-- If you implement a python module through C++ binding and there happens to be some blocking operations, remember to give back the GIL at the start and acquire it again at the end.
+- If you implement a python module through C++ binding and there happens to be some blocking operations, remember to give back the GIL at the start and acquire it again at the end in the C++ implementation.
 (This probably is not a solution but a fix after you find one of your call blocks the entire program, which is exactly what I got today)

 Is GIL so bad?
 Maybe not, they claimed you'll get a performance boost with it for your single thread only program.